ericeilertson/safe_documentation/review_areas.md

 1. Encrypted memory or storage uses industry standard crypto e.g., AES-XTS
 2. Encryption keys must be generated to appropriate length and entropy to comply with FIPS/CNSA standards
 3. Encryption keys must not be stored/cache in associated volatile or non-volatile storage
-4. Wrapped keys, typically used for storage or transport, must have a mechanism to detection modification or replay
+4. Wrapped keys, typically used for storage or transport, must have a mechanism to detect modification or replay
 5. Encryption mechanisms are resistant to side channel attacks